PeryShahar/song-list/README.md

 - Production-Ready: I understand the core concept of preparing a project for production, but some configuration details may be missing in the Docker Compose file, environment variables, and certain scripts.
 (I've included the init.sql file for reference.)

+- Tests: Regarding testing, if I had more time available, I would consider implementing unit and integration tests, possibly utilizing tools like Jest and Playwright.

 ## RUN THIS PROJECT

 ![songlist](https://github.com/PeryShahar/song-list/assets/89962400/a58eebaa-c98d-4cc5-b514-df682d062881)